The oldest public wildflower garden in the United States

 Macloskey's Violet is a small perennial violet of moist places, stemless, with the flowering scape rising 1 to 4 inches high.

 Leaves are all basal, rising directly from the root on smooth stems that are much longer than the leaf.
-The leaf is ovate to almost circular, the tip rounded to blunt, the base broadly to shallowly heart-shaped, the margins entire to shallowly crenate - low rounded teeth.
+The leaf is ovate to almost circular, the tip blunt to rounded, the base broadly to shallowly heart-shaped, the margins entire to shallowly crenate (low rounded teeth).
 Both surfaces are smooth, the veins palmate; leaves become larger after flower maturity.

 The inflorescence is a solitary flower atop a leafless scape, 1 to 4 inches high.

-Flowers: The fragrant flowers have 5 white petals, arranged in typical violet family fashion, with two held upright, 2 laterals and the lower petal projecting forward and forming a nectar spur rearward, which is only 1 to 2.5 mm long.
+Flowers: The fragrant chasmogamous flowers have 5 white petals, arranged in typical violet family fashion, with two held upright, 2 laterals and the lower petal projecting forward and forming a nectar spur rearward, which is only 1 to 2.5 mm long.
 The laterals and lower petal have purplish nectar guidelines, most on the lower.
 The laterals usually have a small amount of beard - fine short hairs, but not obscuring the inside of the flower.
 All petals are showy, especially the lower.
 The sepals of the calyx number 5, are ovate to lanceolate and shorter than the petals.
-Five stamens surround a single style that rises from 3 sectioned ovary.
+The five stamens have very short and thin filaments.
+Each stamen has a dorsal appendage and the five appendages cohere tightly to form a hollow cone around the central section of the single style which rises from a 3 sectioned ovary.
 The style head (tip - stigma area) is not bearded.
 In the violets, two the stamens have filaments that are spurred with nectaries and extend into the petal spur.

 Seed: Pollination of the open flowers is usually by bees but these flowers rarely produce seed.
 Instead seed is produced by the cleistogamous flowers in an ovoid capsule.
 Seeds are light brownish and small, 1 - 1.5 mm long.

 Habitat: Macloskey's Violet has a rhizomatous root system composed of a slender rhizome.
-Besides the seed capsule, thin stolons are produced which will root at nodes.
+In addition to reproduction from seed, thin stolons are produced which will root at nodes.
 These enable the plant to form new groups even if seed does not set.
 It is found in wet to moist sunny locations such as marshes, bogs, swampy woods and riparian areas.

 Names: This violet has had a contortion of names over the years.
-It began as V. macloskeyi, then was considered as a subspecies of V. pallens, then back to V. macloskeyi as subsp. pallens with a second subspecies divided off as subsp. macloskeyi.
-Today authorities such as Flora of North America, based on the work of McKinney and Russell in 2002, no longer recognize the separate subspecies as unique and we are back to the original name given by Lloyd.
+It began as V. macloskeyi, then was considered as a subspecies of V. pallens, then back to V. macloskeyi as subsp. pallens (Banks ex Gingins) with a second subspecies divided off as subsp. macloskeyi.
+Today authorities such as Flora of North America, based on the work of McKinney and Russell in 2002, no longer recognize the separate subspecies as unique and we are back to the original name given by Lloyd, although the University of Minnesota herbarium still publishes as var. pallens.
 The older name of V. pallens has been integrated into V. macloskeyi.
+In addition V. rotundiflora var. pallens (Banks ex Gingins) was also reassigned here.

 The genus Viola is the very old Latin word for sweet scented flowers.
 The species name, macloskeyi , is an honorary, named by Lloyd for George Macloskey, professor of biology (1874-1906) of the College of New Jersey, Princeton, where Lloyd had received his degrees.
 Lloyd discovered the species in the Cascade Mountains southeast of Mount Hood in the Summer of 1894 and published the description in the Journal Erythea in May 1895.